-Parametric insurance is emerging as a new way to provide prompt budgetary support to governments subjected to major natural disasters, such as hurricanes and earthquakes, especially in small countries that are subject to frequent disasters, such as the small nations in the Caribbean region.
+Parametric insurance, as a form of catastrophe insurance, is emerging as a new way to provide prompt budgetary support to governments subjected to major natural disasters, like hurricanes and earthquakes, especially in small countries that are subject to frequent disasters, such as the small nations in the Caribbean region.
 The payment of claims is not based on actual losses, but on parametric triggers, which are specified intensities of the natural disaster in a specified location as measured by an independent agency.
 Since the payment of claims depends on the parametric triggers, which can be readily assessed, and not on actual losses which would have to be quantified, claims can be paid much faster.

 There have been at least 2 facilities with different approaches to providing parametric insurance: GlobeCat and the Caribbean Catastrophe Risk Insurance Facility.